Primary Hypercholesterolemia and Mixed Dyslipidemia

-Treatment with Antara should be initiated at a dose of 43 mg per day in patients having mild to moderately impaired renal function, and increased only after evaluation of the effects on renal function and lipid levels at this dose.
-The use of Antara should be avoided in patients with severe renal impairment [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+Treatment with Antara should be initiated at a dose of 30 mg per day in patients having mild to moderately impaired renal function, and increased only after evaluation of the effects on renal function and lipid levels at this dose.
+The use of Antara should be avoided in patients with severe renal impairment [see Use In Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 3. DOSAGE FORMS AND STRENGTHS

-- patients with hypersensitivity to fenofibric acid, choline fenofibrate or fenofibrate [see Warnings and Precautions (5.9)].
+- patients with known hypersensitivity to fenofibric acid or fenofibrate [see Warnings and Precautions (5.9) ].

 5. WARNINGS AND PRECAUTIONS